raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 # Writing your program

-We recommend that you write your Python program in small, incremental steps rather than trying to write everything at once.
-By following the steps below, you will develop the core elements of your Mission Space Lab submission.
+We recommend writing your Python program in small, manageable steps rather than trying to build everything at once.

+By following the sections below, you will create the core parts of your Mission Space Lab submission and test each part as you go.

-## 1. Write your main.py file
+## 1. Create your main.py file

-Every submission must include a file named `main.py`.
-This file acts as the "launchpad" for your program, and it is the exact file that the automated system on the ISS will look for and run.
-You may include extra Python files in your submission, but your main code logic _must_ start in your `main.py` file.
-Unless you already know how to work with multiple Python files, we recommend that you put all of your functional code into the `main.py` file.
+Every submission must include a file called `main.py`.
+This file acts as the starting point for your program, and it is the file that the automated system on the ISS will look for and run.

+You can include additional Python files in your submission, but your program must begin execution from main.py.
+If you are new to Python or have not worked with multiple files before, we recommend keeping all of your code in main.py.
+This will make your program easier to develop, test, and submit.

 --- task ---